-- 1) An Approval,
+- 1) an Approval letter;

-- 2) A Further Information Requested (FIR) letter/comments, or
+- 2) a Further Information Requested letter sent to the Qualified Designer; or

-- 3) A notice of Rejection
+- 3) a rejection the ESC Plan.

 Approval

 When an Approval is granted, an Approval letter, with conditions, is supplied to the owner of the site.
 The Approval letter, application form, Specifications and all drawings and attachments collectively form the complete ESC Plan.
 The issuance of an Approval letter deems the ESC Plan a legally binding document under the Stormwater Bylaw.
 As such, the plan must be implemented and followed to ensure the construction site remains in compliance.
 Should the construction site ownership change, the ESC Plan is tied to the land and must be adhered to by the new owner.